 Over the course of several decades, Marcus Phillips became an important contributor to the knowledge and understanding of this writer regarding the history and folklore of these mountains and valleys.
 He remains today another of our honored teachers and guides.
 (Marcus Phillips crossed over in 2007.)

 The third source from which we learned about the name Manataka came from the United States Department of the Interior, Hot Springs National Park Service.
-Three metal plaques were prominently displayed in downtown Hot Springs by the NPS, and each gave a conflicting story about the name of this sacred site.
-The first plaque said the Indian name for this Place of Peace was Nowaasalon, but As we have already learned, that word was used to describe the waters, not the entire area.
-The second NPS plaque said this place was called "Tanico", but we know that was a physical impossibility because Tanico was the capital of the Tula people who were located about 40 miles southwest of Manataka near the area of Caddo Gap, Arkansas.
-The third plaque finally got it right by saying Indians called this sacred place, Manataka.
+Two bronze plaques were prominently displayed in downtown Hot Springs by the NPS, and each gave a conflicting story about the name of this sacred site.
+The first plaque said the Indian name for this Place of Peace was Nowaasalon, but as we have already learned, that word was used to describe the waters, not the entire area.
+The second plaque got it right by saying Indians called this sacred place, Manataka.